capekond/AntimicrobialCompounds/README.md

 2. user accesss login / logout
 3. add database password or token
 4. log folder in git
 5. catch and log errors. provide info to user
+6. use property file for global variable
+7. requirements file
 ## DONE